SansGuidon/bookmarks/README.md

 * :star: [**Linguee**](http://www.linguee.com/) - online dictionary + search engine for translated sentences from the world wide web
 * [A random quote](http://arandomquote.com/books/) - Short summaries of books / Great books summarized in 5 quotes or less
 * [dswd/zVault](https://github.com/dswd/zvault) - a highly efficient deduplicating backup solution
-* [Sepastop](https://www.sepastop.eu/fr-fr/) - [FR] resiliate your affiliation to all kinds of products and services
+* [Sepastop](https://www.sepastop.eu/fr-fr/) - [FR] :fr: resiliate your affiliation to all kinds of products and services
 * [chaconnewu/awesome-augmented](https://github.com/chaconnewu/awesome-augmented) - curated list of awesome lists
 * [Proxy Switchy!](https://chrome.google.com/webstore/detail/proxy-switchy/caehdcpeofiiigpdhbabniblemipncjj) - a chrome extension to switch between multiple proxies, quick & easy
 * [@Voice Aloud Reader](https://play.google.com/store/apps/details?id=com.hyperionics.avar) - this Android app let you listen to or read on screen the text from other Android apps, e.g. web pages, news articles, long emails, TXT, PDF, DOC, DOCX, RTF ... useful to do multitasking specialists !!
-* [Morgangeek Blog](http://www.morgangeek.be/blog/index.php?d=2014/01/08/09/53/46-filebot-le-couteau-suisse-du-renommage-de-films-et-series) - [FR] FileBot : le couteau suisse du renommage de films et séries
+* [Morgangeek Blog](http://www.morgangeek.be/blog/index.php?d=2014/01/08/09/53/46-filebot-le-couteau-suisse-du-renommage-de-films-et-series) - [FR] :fr: FileBot : le couteau suisse du renommage de films et séries
 * [Things I Learned Today](http://thingsilearnedtoday.net/2013/07/20/too-many-tabs-in-google-chrome/) - Too Many Tabs in Google Chrome? try this extension
 * [FreshRSS](https://www.freshrss.org/) - A free, self-hostable aggregator… probably the best! (in their opinion, and mine also :) ).
 I tested many free self hosted RSS readers, and by far this is the one I recommend the most for its flexibility and numerous options
 * [Alex Calderon](https://twitter.com/wealthbits/status/537353148965195777/photo/1) - (2014) [IMG] Are You a Boss or a Leader ?
-* [Stéphane le calme](https://www.developpez.com/actu/77483/Des-retards-dans-les-delais-de-livraison-d-un-projet-Oui-mais-a-qui-la-faute-Une-etude-en-recherche-la-cause/) - (2014) [FR] Des retards dans les délais de livraison d'un projet ?
+* [Stéphane le calme](https://www.developpez.com/actu/77483/Des-retards-dans-les-delais-de-livraison-d-un-projet-Oui-mais-a-qui-la-faute-Une-etude-en-recherche-la-cause/) - (2014) [FR] :fr: Des retards dans les délais de livraison d'un projet ?
 Oui, mais à qui la faute ?
 * [dupeGuru](https://www.hardcoded.net/dupeguru/) - is a tool to find duplicate files on your computer.
 * [Blueprint](http://devstructure.com/blueprint/) - a config mgmt tool that reverse-engineers servers by figuring out what you've done manually, commit them to git + generates code that can replicate your efforts
 * [weightshift/The-Personal-Page](https://github.com/weightshift/The-Personal-Page) - simple one-page website that presents your portrait and some description text in a nicely-formatted manner.